- First-Day Attendance

 Students may give a designated parent(s), or other third parties (i.e. sibling, spouse, etc.), authority to review their University financial status, grades, transcript, student profile, etc. by logging onto http://my.fsu.edu and selecting the Share My Information link.
 Granting access to a parent or third party to view information in this manner also authorizes University personnel to discuss those records with the designated parent or third party.

-During each academic term, an official registration is held for all currently enrolled, degree-seeking students who expect to enroll for the following term.
+During each academic term, an official registration window is established for all currently enrolled, degree-seeking students who expect to enroll for the following term.
 Students registering for their first term do so during their orientation.

 Registration at Florida State University is online.
 To register online, go to http://my.fsu.edu and choose "Enroll in Classes".
 Using the Web site, students can register for all of their courses in a matter of minutes and can gain access to information concerning their tuition and fees from the privacy of their own home.
 Please note that by registering, students accept both fee and grade liability.

 Registration Guide and Course Schedules

 Florida State University publishes the Registration Guide.
-The Guide contains a list of all registration deadlines, fee and payment information, and important announcements specific to the semester.
+The Registration Guide contains a list of all registration deadlines, fee and payment information, and important announcements specific to the semester.
 This information is published online at http://registrar.fsu.edu.

 Lists of course offerings, meeting times, locations, and instructors (when known) are available online through the Class Search.
 This system is available twenty-four hours a day, year-round.
 The Class Search is only available for newly admitted and current students through the myFSU portal (http://my.fsu.edu).
 Prospective students and all others may access a PDF listing of courses available on the University Registrar Website through the "Snapshot of Class Search as a PDF (refreshed weekly)" link (http://registrar.fsu.edu).